BoxMan7725/BoxMan7725.github.io/README.md

 #### The Other Boxgods:

+The other Boxgods were all created by Boxman to help control the universe.

 **Boximus Prime:** Boximus Prime is the boxgod of sameday delivery and creativity.
 He is known to take many forms like animals and buildings.
 Boximus Prime moves with incredible speed and can get anywhere in the same day as started traveling no matter how long the distance.
 Boximus Prime is always in between forms and doesn't use one as his main form usually.

 **Banos:** Banos is the boxgod of order.
 He keeps everything in balance, as all things should be.
 Banos takes the apearance of a large purple man.